IBM-Cloud/docs/services/mobileanalytics/install-client-sdk.md

 *Last updated: 21 April 2016*

 The {{site.data.keyword.mobileanalytics_short}}
-Client SDKs are currently available for Android, iOS and WatchOS (Swift).
+Client SDKs are currently available for Android, iOS and WatchOS.
 {: #shortdesc}

 ## Installing the Android Client SDK